andrewtavis/wikirepo/README.md

 wikirepo's main ETL access function, [wikirepo.data.query](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/query.py), returns a `pandas.DataFrame` of locations and property data across time.
 Property access is through `data.data_utils.query_repo_dir`, with desired statistics coming from [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data) directory modules, and results then being merged across modules and directories.

 The query structure streamlines not just data extraction, but also the process of adding access to Wikidata properties for all to use.
 Adding a new property is as simple as adding a module to an appropriate [wikirepo/data](https://github.com/andrewtavis/wikirepo/tree/main/wikirepo/data) directory, with most data modules being as simple as six defined variables and a single function call. wikirepo is self indexing, so any property module added is accessible by [wikirepo.data.query](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/query.py).
-See [data.demographic.population](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/demographic/population.py) for the general structure of data modules, and [examples/add_property](https://github.com/andrewtavis/wikirepo/blob/main/examples/add_property.ipynb) for a quick demo on adding new properties to wikirepo.
+See [data.demographic.population](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/demographic/population.py) for the general structure of data modules and [examples/add_property](https://github.com/andrewtavis/wikirepo/blob/main/examples/add_property.ipynb) for a quick demo on adding new properties to wikirepo.

-Each query needs the following inputs:
+**Each query needs the following inputs:**

 - **locations**: the locations that data should be queried for
     - Strings are accepted for `Earth`, continents, and countries